fosrl/gerbil/README.md

 Important:
 - `reachableAt`: How should the remote server reach Gerbil's API?
 - `generateAndSaveKeyTo`: Where to save the generated WireGuard private key to persist across restarts.
 - `remoteConfig`: Remote config location to HTTP get the JSON based config from.
+Mutually exclusive with `config`.
+- `config`: Path to a local JSON config file to load instead of fetching from `remoteConfig`.
+Mutually exclusive with `remoteConfig`.
+One of the two must be provided.

 Others:
 - `reportBandwidthTo` (optional): **DEPRECATED** - Use `remoteConfig` instead.
 Remote HTTP endpoint to send peer bandwidth data
 - `interface` (optional): Name of the WireGuard interface created by Gerbil.
 Default: `wg0`
-- `listen` (optional): Port to listen on for HTTP server.
-Default: `:3004`
+- `listen` (optional): **DEPRECATED** (overridden by `reachableAt`) - Address to listen on for the HTTP server.
+Default: `:3003`, unless `reachableAt` is set, in which case the port is derived from it.
 - `log-level` (optional): The log level to use (DEBUG, INFO, WARN, ERROR, FATAL).
 Default: `INFO`
 - `mtu` (optional): MTU of the WireGuard interface.
 Default: `1280`
 - `notify` (optional): URL to notify on peer changes